AjitDesai/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Ajit Desai is a data scientist at research division in the Bank of Canada.
-His current research interests include application of AI and ML in economics and finance.
-He is currently working on deep reinforcement learning for payments system, supervised ML for time series forecasting and unsupervised ML for anomaly detection in large-value transactions data.
+I am currently working as a data scientist at research division in the Bank of Canada.
+My primary research interests include application of AI and ML in economics and finance.
+My current research projects are (1) deep reinforcement learning for payments system, (2) supervised ML for time series forecasting and (3) unsupervised ML for anomaly detection in large-value transactions data.

+In the past, my research was focused on developing scalable algorithms for large-scale modeling, simulation and uncertainty quantification using high-performance computing for scientific and engineering applications.